Organizational

 Article VI – By-Laws: Adoption, Amendment and Repeal

 Amendments shall be submitted to the Board of Directors and presented at the next annual meeting or special meeting called for that purpose.
-Amendments shall be adopted by two-thirds vote of the active members in good standing registered for that meeting.
+Amendments shall be adopted by two-thirds vote of the active Associates in good standing registered for that meeting.
 A copy of the proposed amendments must be emailed out to the active members or posted on the NYSLGITDA Google Doc’s site at least five (5) days prior to the meeting called for the adoption of the amendment.

-By-laws may also be adopted, amended or repealed by the Board of Directors but any by-law adopted, amended or repealed by the Board may be amended by the members entitled to vote thereon as herein fore provided.
+By-laws may also be adopted, amended or repealed by the Board of Directors but any by-law adopted, amended or repealed by the Board may be amended by the designated members entitled to vote thereon as herein fore provided.

 Article VII – Seal